When it comes to your cruise, the majority of time is spent on the ship, but perhaps nothing is looked forward to as much as visiting ports of call.

 What Else Should I Know About Visiting Port?

 We highly recommend doing at least one excursion when visiting a port of call during your cruise.
 They can be pricey, but offer the ability to do things you simply can’t do back home and will make lifetime memories.

 If your cruise is stopping at a private island and then one or two regular ports of call, we suggest scheduling the excursion for one of the regular ports of call.
-Private islands typically have easy-to-access beaches and things to do without much fuss.
-Ports of call can be trickier to get to things to do without paying a fee, so it makes sense to pay for the excursion in these places.
+Private islands typically have easy-to-access beaches and things to do for free and without much fuss.
+The better things to do in most regular ports often carry costs, so it makes sense to pay for the excursion in these places.

 Another tip is that ports of call are great if you forgot something at home.
 Didn’t remember deodorant?
 Or maybe you packed a toothbrush, but no toothpaste?
 Or you want some ibuprofen for a headache or more sunscreen?

 To be sure, all of these items are available on the ship.
 Cruise ships have small shops selling sundries that you might need.
 The only issue is that they are expensive.
 For instance, we’ve seen a bottle of cold medicine for more than $17.

 Instead, most ports have a small shop or pharmacy that sells anything you might need at more reasonable prices.

 Have more questions about visiting ports?
 Let us know in the comments below.

 - Worth It?
 15 Shore Excursion Questions & Answers